Tugar2003/printf/README.md

 00. I'm not going anywhere.
 You can print that wherever you want to.
 I'm here and I'm a Spur for life Write a function that produces output according to a format.

+10. The negative is the equivalent of the composer's score, and the print the performance

+11. It's depressing when you're still around and your albums are out of print